Razee-App/engine/README.md

 ## Testing

 To run tests, use `pytest`.
-Make sure your virtual environment is activated.
+Make sure your virtual environment is activated and the Docker container is not running:

 ```bash
 pytest app/tests/test_upload.py